vimarshsub/schoolconnect_ai_backend/docs/cron_job_setup.md

 Several test scripts are provided to verify the API key authentication:

 1. `test_cron_api_key.py` - Tests both authentication endpoints
-2. `test_worker_simple.sh` - Simple bash script to test the API key with curl
-3. `debug_auth_middleware.py` - Debug script to identify authentication issues
+2. `debug_auth_middleware.py` - Debug script to identify authentication issues

 ## Troubleshooting

 If you encounter 401 Unauthorized errors:

-1. Verify that the `CRON_API_KEY` is properly set in both environments
+1. Verify that the `CRON_API_KEY` is properly set in the GitHub repository secrets
 2. Check that the API key is correctly passed as a query parameter
 3. Ensure the server has been restarted after any middleware changes
 4. Look for any errors in the server logs